0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 1. Setup the Issuer Node
 2. Create an Identity
 3. Create Credential
-4. Create Credential Using Existing Schemas
-5. Create a QR Code to Accept Credential
+4. Create a QR Code to Accept Credential

 ### Setup the Issuer Node